Dominic Tan

-Dominic Tan Jun Jin (陈俊仁 (陳俊仁, Chén Jùnrén); born 12 March 1997) is a professional footballer who plays as a centre-back for Malaysia Super League club Sabah.
-Born in Singapore, he represents Malaysia at international level.
+Dominic Tan Jun Jin (陈俊仁 (陳俊仁, Chén Jùnrén); born 12 March 1997) is a professional footballer who plays as a centre-back for Super League club Dewa United Banten.
+Born in Singapore, he represents the Malaysia national team.

 Early life and education

 Tan was born in Singapore to Malaysian Chinese parents that moved from Penang to Singapore for work.
 He was also in the National Football Academy (NFA).
 Tan also studied at the Singapore Sports School.

 Club career

 Harimau Muda C

 Tan began his senior career playing in Malaysia, representing Harimau Muda C in the FAM League.

 Johor Darul Ta'zim

 In 2016, Tan signed with Johor Darul Ta'zim.
 He played with the second team in the Malaysia Premier League and then promoted to the main squad of for the Malaysia Super League and Malaysia Cup.
-He made his debut in a 3-0 away defeat against Perak in the 2018 Malaysia Cup.
+He made his debut in a 3–0 away defeat against Perak in the 2018 Malaysia Cup.